daimoners/AutoDFTB/README.md

     "file_name": "graphene_67"
 }
 ```
+> ⚠️ **Warning:** Before running this step, ensure that the configuration file at `/config/electrodes.yaml` is updated according to your setup.
 ## STEP 5 : Transport
 Before running the transport simulation, the Fermi levels for both the source and drain contacts must be calculated.
 This is done by creating a new `dftb_in.hsd` file for each sample, using the previously generated `processed.gen` and the `transport.hsd` file.
 The simulation is performed at 0 K using the DivideAndConquer solver, with the `ContactHamiltonian` task parameter set to either `"source"` or `"drain"` to compute the respective Fermi levels.